by Linda Phillips-Jones, Ph.D.

 In a nutshell, strategic refers to the "what and why" and tactical refers to the "how."

 Strategy thinking, planning, and actions reflect the doer's ability to consider the big picture, recognize patterns and trends, honor priorities, anticipate issues, predict outcomes, and have smart alternatives to fall back upon.
 Issues deal with overriding mission and purpose, why the organization exists, how it makes a difference that others don't or can't make, and where it will be in the future.

 Tactical refers to the hands-on part of getting the job done, making sure the strategic goals are met.
 It's performing each implementation task with quality and efficiency.

 Both are very important.
 In looking at some of the literature, we've learned an interesting point: Leaders know and use strategy AND they're very aware of their organization's tactics.
-That doesn't mean they perform these tasks on a regular basis.
-But they could if they had to, especially with a little learning.
-At the very least they're aware of what "good tactics" are and are able to recognize when others are doing them well.
+That doesn't mean they perform these tasks on a regular basis, but they could if they had to, especially with a little learning.
+At the very least they're aware of what "good tactics" are and able to recognize when others are doing them well.
 They're often seen as "tactically credible" by their teams.
 Just as important, they're able to show their team members how their tactical work makes the overriding strategy possible.

 How strategic and tactical are you?

 How are you balancing these two approaches in your work?
 Are you buried in details and day-to-day deadlines?
 Or are you able to see things from a larger, longer perspective?